awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/container-anywhere-license-manager-integration.md

    --ssh-public-key eks-key-pair
    ```

 1. Create a service account for an existing cluster and associate it with an IAM role\.
-The following command creates an IAM role with `AWSLicenseManagerConsumptionPolicy` and attaches it to the `test_sa` service account of the Amazon EKS cluster where the License Manager integrated images should be deployed so it can get appropriate credentials to call License Manager APIs\.
+The following command creates an IAM role with the `AWSLicenseManagerConsumptionPolicy`\.
+Then, the command attaches it to the `test_sa` service account of the Amazon EKS cluster where the License Manager integrated images should be deployed\.
+As a result, the service account can get appropriate credentials to call License Manager API operations\.

    ```
    eksctl create iamserviceaccount \